skymankarfield/faars-documentation/PACMAN_game_sample.md

 2. "Pacman captures a Ghost”.

-In the context of fAARS-Pacman, these two events happen in the real world by decoding a QR code using a smart-phone:

 3. “Pacman eats a powerpill”.

+In the context of fAARS-Pacman, these set of events happen in the real world by decoding QR codes using a smart-phone.
-Although a “powerpill” is referred to as the Event recipient in this case, it is just a game item that allows Pacman to change its state and increase its score.
+Although in the third event specification above a “powerpill” is referred to as the Event recipient, a "powerpill" is a game item that allows Pacman to change its state and increase its score.
 The way to represent this game item in the context of fAARS-Pacman is to create an instance of an Actor/Game-Objects as the “powerpill”.
 The next step in the rule-specification process involves the specification of the Condition(s) to activate one ECA rule.
 A rule is activated based on the current state of the Actors that are involved in an Event, the generator and the recipient.
 A set of states for each of the Actors/Game-Objects in a game has to be defined based on their game roles.
 For example, although in fAARS-Pacman there are five Actors, there are only two game roles: an Actor/Game-Object can be either Pacman or a Ghost.
 Pacman can be in one of three states at a time: (a) “chasing” a Ghost after having eaten a “powerpill”, (b) “running_away” from a Ghost, or (c) “captured”.
 In the same way, a Ghost can be in either one of three states at any time: (a) “chasing”, (b) “running_away”, or (c) “captured”.
 Using this information, the conditions of each of the ECA rules that correspond to each of the Events defined in the previous step are:

 1. “When Ghost is in the chasing state” and “When Pacman is in the running_away state”.